aim-uofa/FrozenRecon/README.md

 ## 🎫 License
 For non-commercial academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
-For commercial use, please contact [Chunhua Shen](chhshen@gmail.com).
+For commercial use, please contact [Chunhua Shen](mailto:chhshen@gmail.com).

 ## 🖊️ Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please cite:

 ```BibTeX